CoffeeStraw/PyonFX/docs/tutorials/first_steps/01_explore_ass_values.md

 ## Materials
 Before starting, please download the following ASS file: [hello_world.ass](https://github.com/CoffeeStraw/PyonFX/blob/v1.0.0/examples/ass/hello_world.ass)

-We will make use of it for the current and future tutorials.
+We will use this file throughout the current and future tutorials.

 ## Code Walkthrough

 **0. Importing PyonFX**

 Let's start by importing PyonFX.
-It's a good practice to import only the classes you need, so for this tutorial we will only import the `Ass` class.
+It's a good practice to import only the classes you need, so for this tutorial we'll import only the `Ass` class.

 ```python
 from pyonfx import Ass